Children (The Bear): Music

+Reception

 Critical reviews

-John Cena's appearance in the episode drew unfavorable reactions from critics.

 Jenna Scherer of The A.V.
 Club gave the episode a "B–" grade and wrote, "I've gone on record as a hardcore stan of the Fak bros.
 This season in particular, Neil and Ted have been adding much-needed belly laughs to even the most serious, somber episodes.
 But in this installment—and I really hate to say it—I officially hit the upper limit of my Fak tolerance."

 Marah Eakin of Vulture gave the episode a 2 star out of 5 rating and wrote, "When you see Carmy digging through a box of photos in the basement labeled “DD,” you just know something's coming soon in the pipeline."
 A.J.
 Daulerio of Decider wrote, "This show is fully capable and, at times, excellent at showing the dark tunnels grief can create.
-And it's not just grief for the dead – it's the grief for the living that can feel the most impossible, the most volatile."
+And it's not just grief for the dead—it's the grief for the living that can feel the most impossible, the most volatile."
 Brady Langmann of Esquire wrote, "I'm not ready for Sydney to split from Carmy.
 Really, all I want is to see season 1 of Matter of Fak drop before the next episodes of The Bear."

 Critics reacted negatively to John Cena's guest appearance.
-The Washington Post considered his appearance "distracting", while Ben Travers of IndieWire wrote, "Cena is just... too polished for this clan of charmingly schlubby Chicagoans."
+The Washington Post considered his appearance "distracting" arguing that "Wrestling fans like me will always be distracted by seeing the 16-time world champion on the screen, particularly when his character is so very, very Cena-like."
+Ben Travers of IndieWire wrote, "Cena is just...too polished for this clan of charmingly schlubby Chicagoans."
 Vulture wrote, "there was never a moment when he was onscreen in this episode that I believed that was Sammy Fak."
 The A.V.
 Club wrote, "he's got great chemistry with his costars.
 But the vibe is all wrong, and not just because he doesn't look like a Fak boy.
 It seems like Storer was so eager to write for Cena that he accidentally let Sammy completely dominate the episode."
 Alan Sepinwall wrote, "When past episodes brought in notable guest stars like Bob Odenkirk or John Mulaney, they instantly felt like people in this world; Cena's the first one to play as stunt casting."

-Retrospective reviews

-In 2024, The Hollywood Reporter placed "Children" at 11 on a ranked list of 28 episodes produced to that point, in part due to its successful introduction of Koppelman as the Computer.
-ScreenRant ranked "Children" 22nd out of the 28 episodes produced through the end of season three.

-In 2025, Vulture ranked "Children" as 36th-best out of 38 episodes of The Bear, commenting, "The Bear has almost always been able to make great use of its guest stars, from recurring figures like Jon Bernthal and Jamie Lee Curtis to occasional surprise players like Bob Odenkirk and Brie Larson.
-The lone exception is what it did with John Cena in season three's 'Children.'"